The University of Nottingham Accessibility Statement

 What we’re doing to improve accessibility

-We are actively reviewing and have introduced new working practices with a focus on user needs and providing inclusive content to our diverse audiences.
+We are actively reviewing and introducing new working practices with a focus on user needs and providing inclusive content to our diverse audiences.

 The University of Nottingham has invested in a Digital Engagement initiative which will enable us to be inclusive by design with a major website redevelopment project.